824zzy/Leetcode/M_Heap/MonotonicHeap/README.md

 # Monotonic Priority Queue

-The monotonic priority queue problems are essentially a type of greedy with the help of priority queue.
+The monotonic priority queue problems are essentially a type of greedy and sliding window problem.
 The problem usually gives you a threshold, and you have to leverage the threshold to find out the condition to update priority queue.

 ## Template